theNewDynamic/oregonsadventurecoast.com/content/dining.md

 outputs:
 - html
 - json

 ---
 Wherever you are on Oregon’s Adventure Coast: Coos Bay, North Bend & Charleston, you will have a wide variety of dining and meal options.
 We have several family-style eateries, as well as ethnic, chain, seafood and fine dining restaurants.
 [Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.

-**_*Note: due to COVID-19 some restaurants are currently only doing TakeOut.
-We recommend contacting the restaurants of your choice prior to visiting the establishment for protocol information._**
+**_*Note: due to the popularity of some restaurants and/or staffing issues, we recommend contacting the restaurant of your choice prior to visiting the establishment for reservations or seating information._**

 ## Dining for Your Oregon Coast Vacation